-One of my favourite things to make is mince and onion in the slow cooker – it’s easy, reasonably cheap and is so versatile that once it’s made, we can eat is as it is or turn it into lots of other different meals.
+One of my favourite things to make is mince and onion in the slow cooker – it’s easy, reasonably cheap and is so versatile that once it’s made, we can eat is as it is or use it as a base for lots of other different meals.

 Minced beef and onions